The Macra Terror

 Me: He looks magnificent.

-Sue: No, he looks like a drunk who’s been arrested and had his mug shot taken.
-It’s not a good look.
+Sue: He looks like a drunk who’s been arrested and had his mug shot taken.
+This isn’t a good look, Neil.

 Sue: Shame about the font.